USDA-ARS-GBRU/ml-training-site/_pages/Agenda.md

 10:45 | Metagenomics Tutorial continues | All
 12:00 | Lunch.
 Attendee is responsible for lunch.
 1:00 | Metagenomics reproducibility and error  | Scott Jackson
-1:15 | Panel discussion on Benchmarking in Metagenomics  | Scott Jackson 2:00 | Discussion of on Microbiome applications in agriculture  | All 3:00 | Break
+1:15 | Panel discussion on benchmarking in metagenomics  | Scott Jackson 2:00 | Discussion of on microbiome applications in agriculture  | All 3:00 | Break
 3:15 | Tutorial on differential expression in metatranscriptomes | All 4:30 | Workshop wrap-up and survey